Updated: August 22, 2024

-New Jersey Secure Choice Savings Program primer: What employers should know
+New Jersey Secure Choice Savings Program is now RetireReady NJ: What employers should know

 More from our experts

-• Secure Choice Savings Program is expected to start in 2024
+• Originally named the New Jersey Secure Choice Savings Program, RetireReady NJ is expected to start during the summer of 2024

 • Participation in the program will be mandatory for employers with 25+ employees